straybiker/HA-load-balancer/README.md

 ![Image](https://github.com/user-attachments/assets/cf492018-cf80-4fbe-bc1d-b0f54fee5580)

+>[!Tip]
+>Once the monthly peak consumption passes the set power limit of the loadbalancer, you can increase this limit to the new monthly peak via an automation.
+Do not forget to reset this at the beginning of the month.

 ## Future developments
 * Testing: adjust the power limit dynamically with the monthly capacity peak.
 If you went over your initial setting, you may just as well consume this amount of power the rest of the month.